 Think of these tools like a toolkit for a car mechanic.
 Just as a mechanic needs wrenches, diagnostic tools, and manuals to fix a car, these tools help extract and understand the data.

-At AutoPi, we use a combination of reliable CAN bus interfaces, such as our own AutoPi device, along with powerful software tools to read and log CAN bus data.
-For more details on how we log raw CAN messages, you can refer to our detailed documentation page.
+At AutoPi, we leverage a combination of reliable CAN Bus interfaces, including our own AutoPi device, paired with powerful software tools to read and log CAN Bus data.
+For more details on how we log raw CAN messages, refer to our comprehensive documentation page or contact us here.

 Here’s a step-by-step guide to help you get started.